-Accelerating innovation, commercialisation and research in the resources technology and critical minerals sector
+Accelerating innovation & research commercialisation in the resources technology and critical minerals sector

 Resources, Technology & Critical Minerals